ruplet/oracles/master/faq.md

 https://www.williamjbowman.com/resources/wjb-dissertation.pdf
 control operators and dependent types This chapter explicitly avoids control effects and dependent types to focus on type preservation.
 However, in general, we may want to combine the two.
-Herbelin (2005) shows that unrestricted use of call/cc and throw in a language with Σ types and equality leads to an inconsistent system.
+Herbelin (2005) shows that unrestricted use of call/cc and throw in a language with $\Sigma$ types and equality leads to an inconsistent system.
 The inconsistency is caused by type dependency on terms involving control effects.
 Herbelin (2012) solves the inconsistency by constraining types to depend only on negative-elimination-free (NEF) terms, which are free of effects.
 This restriction makes dependent types compatible with classical reasoning enabled by the control operators.

 Impredicativity of Set + excluded middle + axiom of unique choice is inconsistent